 The Industrial Revolution changed the substratum of social and economic structure in Great Britain.
 Peasants lost their land and became cheap laborers in new emerging industries, which caused a growth of urban population.
-The agrarian societies were transformed into urban societies based on machine industry.
-Empires which once thrived off colonies around the world found a new way to increase wealth through corporations and the capitalist system, which they sought to spread to other countries.

-Since profit could be maximized through access and exchange with similar foreign markets, British capitalists started to transplant the Industrial Revolution to Europe.
 However, the removal of peasants was a challenge in other countries.
 Peasantry did not disappear in Western Europe until the XXth century following the Second World War.

 In the words of Hugh Seton-Watson in 1945: “only by raising the purchasing power of the masses, and in particular of the peasantry, could the Eastern European governments hope to lay the foundation of a healthy industrial system”.
-Therefore the problem did not lay in the peasantry but in the desire for mass industrialization and integration into the world capitalist system.
+Therefore the problem did not lay in the peasantry but in the desire for profit through mass industrialization and integration into the world capitalist system.

 Virgil Madgearu, reputed Romanian economist, insisted on mechanization of agriculture, state subsidies and development of rural communities while opposing corporate control of agriculture and the complete transformation of peasants into urban laborers.